-Coaching is a process where the coach helps the client with areas such as: organizing their lives, progressing in their careers, changing their career direction, improving relationships, improving health & wellness, as well as time, anger and stress management.
+Coaching is a process where the coach helps the client with areas such as: organizing their lives, progressing in their careers, changing their career direction, improving relationships, improving health and wellness, as well as time, anger and stress management.
 The process includes:

 - identifying your personal strengths,